Using Prepreg vs. Core for Controlled Impedance Routing

 Designing a stackup such that layers have standardized thicknesses is probably the least discussed aspect of DFM, yet it is probably the most important.
 Your EDA tools will probably let you enter whatever value you want for your layer thickness.
 When communicating impedance control requirements on prepreg layers, you’ll generally specify the track width and copper weight (thick can be easily converted to a track thickness), your required impedance value, and the desired dielectric constant and laminate thickness.

-If you’ve already designed your board around standardized materials available from your manufacturer, then no other modifications are needed.
-Otherwise, your manufacturer will need to select the closest prepreg thickness for your particular requirements.
+If you’ve already designed your board around standardized laminates your manufacturer has in stock or can get on order, then no other modifications are needed.
+Otherwise, your manufacturer should recommend the closest prepreg thickness for your particular requirements.
 However, not all manufacturers will follow the thickness values listed on a material datasheet and will plan their own press-out thicknesses.

 The higher level of dielectric repeatability and standardization of core layers means controlled impedance design is more predictable (i.e., smaller variations in dielectric constant throughout the board) when the core is used as the dielectric.
 You could also use a core and prepreg with the same thickness for symmetric striplines.
 No matter how you arrange prepreg and core layers, your layer stack should be arranged symmetrically to prevent board distortion after pressing and cooling steps during manufacturing.
 It’s also common practice to mix different materials, such as a high speed laminate with FR4 core.
 However, not all materials should (or can) be combined as this depends on the type of resin and thermal expansion coefficients (CTE) of each material.
 The best board will use core and prepreg materials with CTE values that closely match the CTE value for copper.